ARCofMe/optimized-routing-extension/README.md

 # Skip BF updates (dry run)
 --dry-run
 ```

+### Optimization notes
+- Geoapify is default: stops are grouped by service window (AM/ALL_DAY/PM) and optimized within each window using Geoapify’s routing matrix; if optimization fails, window order is preserved.
+- Final link is an OSRM map viewer URL so all waypoints are visible; short links still work.

 ### Quick date helpers
 Use `--date monday|today|tomorrow` to auto-populate start/end range without typing timestamps (overrides only if explicit dates aren’t provided).